geoflows/D-Claw/user_guide/install_dclaw_windows_wsl.md

   conda update -n base -c defaults conda
   ```

-  d.
+5. Create compute environment (this is probably where to start if you are on a mac)

+  a.
 Create python environment with necessary dependencies.
   ```bash
   cd D-Claw
   conda env create --file=environment.yml conda activate dclaw
   ```

-  e.
+  b.
 Compile the python parts of D-Claw (this will help access the D-Claw python code).

   ```bash
   cd D-Claw\python.
   pip install -e .
   ```

-5. Within the D-Claw repository configure paths correctly.
+6. Within the D-Claw repository configure paths correctly.
 One should expect to compile D-Claw for each simulation evaluation.
 Thus "installation" takes the form of setting environment variables and paths correctly.

   a.
 Inspect `setenv.py` and modify if necessary.
 I found no changes necessary.